English to Chinese Translation Services to Facilitate Enforcement of U.S. Judgments in China

 Furthermore, it is important to consider that in Liu, all of the relevant parties were Chinese citizens and the defendants lived, and owned property in the jurisdiction where the U.S. judgment was enforced.
 It remains to be seen whether a Chinese court would similarly enforce a judgment in favor of United States citizen or company against a Chinese citizen or company.
 Continued monitoring of cases involving U.S. judgments in Chinese courts will be necessary in order to determine the effect this case may have on similar cases in the future.
 Businesses owners and their attorneys should still carefully consider how to best draft contracts and other legal agreements involving the People’s Republic of China and Chinese companies.

-For assistance translating U.S. documents and court judgments for presentment in a Chinese court (or vice versa), contact All Language Alliance, Inc. Our legal document translation experts have extensive experience translating legal documents into many different languages including Spanish, Arabic, German, Portuguese, French, Simplified Chinese and Traditional Chinese, for all types of legal disputes.
+For assistance with obtaining certified translations of U.S. documents and court judgments for presentment in a Chinese court (or vice versa), contact All Language Alliance, Inc. Our legal document translation experts have extensive experience with official translations into many different languages including Spanish, Arabic, German, Portuguese, French, Simplified Chinese and Traditional Chinese, for all types of legal disputes.